 Psiphon is a VPN service that has been in operation since 2008.
-The VPN started as a project at the Citizen Lab, University of Toronto.
-From there, it has grown to become a commercial VPN service helping millions restore their internet freedom.
-The VPN is based in Canada, but unlike most VPNs, Psiphon doesn’t promise you internet privacy or anonymity.
-Rather, the VPN is meant to be a circumnavigation tool, and it does well at that.
-In this Psiphon review, we’ll explore the VPN in details and help you decide whether it fits your needs.
+It started as a project at the Citizen Lab, University of Toronto.
+From there, it grew to become a commercial VPN service, helping millions restore their internet freedom.
+Psiphon operates out of Canada (5 Eyes alliance member), but unlike most VPNs, it doesn’t promise you internet privacy or anonymity.
+Rather, it is meant to be a circumnavigation tool – something it does very well.
+In this Psiphon review, we’ll explore the VPN in detail and help you decide whether it fits your needs.

-Further, Psiphon also shares your data with advertising companies, something that undermines the whole idea of privacy.
+Although the VPN encrypts your traffic, Psiphon records and stores logs, which are then analyzed to increase performance.
+Moreover, Psiphon shares your data with advertising companies, something that undermines the whole idea of privacy.

 Speed and performance

-To give you an idea of the extent of the compromise you will be making on your speeds, we did a few speed tests for this Psiphon review.
+To give you an idea of the extent to which you will be compromising your speeds, we did a few speed tests for this Psiphon review.

-We then connected to a server in a nearby country and did a speed test.
+We then connected to a server in a nearby country and ran a speed test.

-As you can see, our VPN speeds take quite a hit.
-The Psiphon Pro Android version should provide better speeds, but we’ve come across many complaints that the pro version doesn’t offer much of an improvement.
+As you can see, the speeds take quite a hit and can be seen as average at best.
+The Psiphon Pro Android version should provide better speeds, but we’ve come across many complaints that the improvement is not significant.
 If you’d like better speeds, you can have a look at our list of the best VPNs.

 Psiphon VPN server coverage

 Psiphon VPN offers servers in 21 different countries.
-However, while doing this Psiphon review, we noticed that the VPN doesn’t reveal the total number of servers that they have.
-This would be interpreted to mean a figure close to the number of servers.
+However, we noticed that it doesn’t reveal the total number of servers in the network.
+We’ll guess this means the number is close to the number of countries.

 Psiphon provides apps for the following platforms:

-The Android app has a Pro version that you can upgrade and a regular one whose access is limited.
-The mobile apps can be downloaded from the various stores while the Windows one is provided on the website.
+The Android app has a Pro version that you can upgrade and a limited access regular one.
+The mobile apps can be downloaded from the various stores, while the Windows client is available via the website.

 For this Psiphon review, we decided to test out the Windows and Android VPN apps.

-Psiphon window’s client is a small weight program that installs within seconds.
-After you run it, it automatically installs, launches, and connects you to the nearest server.
+The Psiphon Windows client is a lightweight program that installs within seconds.
+After the automatic setup, it launches and connects you to the nearest server.

 You can also choose a country from the available options.

-From the Settings button, you’ll get some limited options to customize your VPN.
+On the Settings button, you’ll find some options to customize your VPN.
 If you’re using a proxy network, you need to set it up under “local proxy.”
-However, the main feature here is the L2TP/ IPSec option which can tunnel your whole computer traffic rather than only the apps that use Windows’ local HTTP and Socket Secure (SOCKS) settings (such as your browser).
+However, the main feature here is the L2TP/IPsec option, which can tunnel all your computer traffic, rather than only the apps that use Windows’ local HTTP and SOCKS settings.

-We tested both Psiphon Android apps while doing this Psiphon review, and they are very similar.
-They all use ads and work in SSH mode only.
-You can however still tunnel the whole device with Android 4.4 and higher.
+We tested both Psiphon Android apps for this review, and they are very similar.
+They all use ads and only work in SSH mode.

-The major difference in Psiphon Pro is that it provides an option to upgrade, and this is the only place you can get the option.
+The major difference in Psiphon Pro is that it provides an option to upgrade the speed (over the 2 Mb/s limit), and this is the only place you get the option.

-The other options available allow you to check out your usage stats as well as choose a connection country.
+The other options let you check your usage stats as well as choose a connection country.

 Being primarily a free service, Psiphon VPN doesn’t offer much support.
 There’s no live chat or phone assistance like you would find with most VPNs, but there’s an email you can always contact.
-You should, however, not expect to hear back within a short time.
+You should, however, not expect a quick answer.

-Alternatively, you can navigate to the FAQ section of the website to see if your queries can be answered.
+Alternatively, you can navigate to the FAQ section of the website to see if your queries have already been answered.

-Psiphon for Windows is entirely free, and there’s nothing you need to pay to use it or upgrade the service offered.
-However, this does not apply for Android.
+Psiphon for Windows is entirely free and there’s nothing you need to pay to use it.
+This does not apply for Android.

 On the Google Play Store, Psiphon has two different apps, Psiphon and the incredibly expensive Psiphon Pro.
-The former can’t be upgraded, and it usually has some annoying ads.
-The Pro version gives you an option to remove the 2 Mbps limit placed on the free version of the VPN.
+The former can’t be upgraded, whereas the Pro version gives you an option to remove the 2 Mb/s limit placed on the free version of the VPN.

-You can subscribe to one of the Pro monthly plans for quite the exorbitant prices:
+You can subscribe to one of the exorbitant Psiphon Pro monthly plans: